2003 Florida Vegetation and Land Cover

 The 2003 vegetation and land cover data was used to measure land use changes over a 14-18 year period.
 We compared the 2003 data with an earlier digital dataset derived from 1985-89 LandSat imagery.
 Since this earlier dataset was created, Florida's population has grown from 12.9 million to an estimated 17.4 million residents in 2004, and recent information indicates that almost 80 million tourists visited Florida in 2004.
 The large numbers of new residents and tourists have resulted in conversion of both natural and disturbed areas of the Florida landscape to more intensive human uses.
 Acreage of natural and semi-natural cover types converted to agricultural uses and urban/developed uses were calculated.
 About 611,845 ha of natural and semi-natural cover types were converted to urban or other developed uses and 703,292 ha were converted to agricultural uses.
 About 355,437 ha of agricultural and pasture lands were converted to urban or developed uses over this 14-18 year period.

-Download the 2007 Florida Scientist article Florida Vegetation 2003 and Land Use Change Between 1985-89 and 2003 in PDF format.
+Download the 2007 Florida Scientist article Florida Vegetation 2003 and Land Use Change Between 1985-89 and 2003.
 This article details the methods used to create the 2003 vegetation and land cover map and the change analyses between 1985-89 and 2003.

 Contact us with comments or questions regarding the Florida Vegetation and Land Cover Data.